sa-tre/satre-specification/docs/source/standard.md

 ### 4.1 Vulnerability management and security testing

-Vulnerability management describes the ability of the organisation operating a TRE to identify, assess, report on, manage and remediate cyber vulnerabilities across endpoints, workloads, and systems.
-Security testing enables the organisation to gain assurance in the security of a TRE by testing or attempting to breach some or all of that system's security.
+Vulnerability management describes the ability of the TRE organisation operating a TRE to identify, assess, report on, manage and remediate cyber vulnerabilities across endpoints, workloads, and systems.
+Security testing enables the TRE organisation to gain assurance in the security of a TRE by testing or attempting to breach some or all of that system's security.

 | Statement                                                                                                                                   | Guidance                                                                                                                                                                                                                                                                                                                                                                                                                                         |
 | ------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |